EldritchCometh/neural_network_jupyter/README.md

 # Neural Networks: Building Deep Understanding

 This tutorial is designed to help learners gain a deep understanding of neural networks.
-This implementation has been delibarately crafted to serve as the best educational tool.
+This implementation has been delibarately crafted to be the best neural network educational tool.

 In this tutorial, network components are defined as objects that include, as attributes, all necessary connections to their neighboring components.
 Methods related to training and operation are housed within each component itself.
 In this design, local components need no awareness of the broader state of the network.
 This bottom-up approach allows us to conceptualize the network’s functioning as a set of discrete local operations, then build an understanding of the whole from these compartmentalized parts.
 This approach really helped demystify this admittedly complex function for me.

-It may seem that doing it this way sacrifices a considerable degree of performance and optimization for educational considerations.
-That’s true—it does.
+Doing it this way will sacrifice a considerable degree of performance and optimization for educational considerations.
 However, we will still achieve respectable results when tackling a real-world classification task in the final section.

 ## Project Structure